pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/04-preview.md

 site.

-1. Set the URL to point to `http(s)://{YOUR_SITE_URL}/api/preview`, replacing `{YOUR_SITE_URL}` with the URL of your frontend site, or `localhost:3000` to test the preview locally.
+1. Set the URL to point to `http(s)://{YOUR_SITE_URL}/api/preview`, replacing `{YOUR_SITE_URL}` with the URL of your Front-End Site, or `localhost:3000` to test the preview locally.

 1. Set a secret for the Preview Site and note this value down.

-Now you have all of the credentials needed to make authenticated requests to the Drupal instance, including the ability to preview content!
+Now you have all of the credentials needed to make authenticated requests to the Drupal instance, including the ability to preview content.

 ## Use `getPreview`

 You can implement the `getPreview` helper found in the `lib` directory of the `next-drupal-starter`.
-This helper takes in two arguments:
+This helper takes two arguments:

 - Current server context
 - Name of the node to be previewed